timpandrews/beats_docs/docs/misc/checklist.md

 # Documentation Checklist
+<small>Provided by ChatGPT</small>

-Provided by ChatGPT - Certainly!
+Certainly!
 Documenting a Django website is crucial for maintaining and enhancing the project over time.
 Here are some best practices for documenting a Django website:

 1. Project Overview:
     - Provide a high-level overview of the project's purpose and goals.